collapsed-stacks/startups/questions/8397/what-is-this-type-of-computer-program-called.md

 - tagged: `applications`
 - score: 5

-<p>Just as how there are Content Management Systems (CMS) programs, Customer Relationship Management (CRM) programs, etc....</p>
+Just as how there are Content Management Systems (CMS) programs, Customer Relationship Management (CRM) programs, etc....

-<p>What is the name of an application that enables employees to update tickets, pass a task through a business-defined workflow, and allow trackable changes?</p>
+What is the name of an application that enables employees to update tickets, pass a task through a business-defined workflow, and allow trackable changes?

-<p>For example, a tv repair company might have several users: the sales person creates the ticket and describes what problem the tv is experiencing; then a technical accepts the ticket and performs an initial analysis of the problem; then a tier2 technical investigates and resolves the problem; a QA person then confirms the problem is fixed; and finally a delivery staff member brings the tv back to the customer.
-The whole time there is an electronic ticket that organizes the notes on this customer's tv, and passes the task through the workflow from one person to the next.</p>
+For example, a tv repair company might have several users: the sales person creates the ticket and describes what problem the tv is experiencing; then a technical accepts the ticket and performs an initial analysis of the problem; then a tier2 technical investigates and resolves the problem; a QA person then confirms the problem is fixed; and finally a delivery staff member brings the tv back to the customer.
+The whole time there is an electronic ticket that organizes the notes on this customer's tv, and passes the task through the workflow from one person to the next.

-<p>What is this type of application called?</p>
+What is this type of application called?

 ## Answer 8400